 - Compatible with Dolby Atmos, Apple AirPlay 2, Amazon Alexa, Google Assistant

 - Good sound and spacious audio imaging for its compact size

 - Smart speaker features and WiFi streaming

 - No Bluetooth

-Why it made the cut: It’s a tough ask for a single compact soundbar under $500 to be the audio centerpiece of home theater surround-sound, but the Bar 5.0 MultiBeam makes a valiant effort.
+Why it made the cut: It’s a tough ask for a single compact soundbar under $500 to be the audio centerpiece of home theater surround sound, but Polk Audio’s Signa S4 succeeds.

-- 5.0 channels with dedicated center channel and side-firing channels
+- 5.1 channels with dedicated center channel and side-firing channels plus a subwoofer

 - Frequency response: 50Hz-20kHz